 This diagram explains the basic process flow of U2F:

-Content borrowed heavily from Yubico.
+The above content about U2F was borrowed heavily from Yubico.